newrelic/developer-website/README.md

 ## 🚀 Local development

-Navigate into your new site’s directory and start it up.
+You can serve this site locally to quickly see your changes and additions before you PR them.
+To get started, navigate into your new site’s directory and start it up, as follows.

 ```shell
 cd developer-website/